The Ayurvedic Skincare Routine, Demystified

 I subsequently made a trip back home to India.
 While in India, I started to delve more deeply into Ayurveda.
 I had a massive internal shift.
 Being in India was a spiritual experience, and I wanted to come back to the UK and really share the profound experience that I had felt with more people.
 That was the impetus behind Tri-Dosha.

-Because I'm a communicator by trade, I understand how to bring the Ayurvedic mission into the mainstream, through our skincare line and other educational efforts.
+Our goal with Tri-Dosha is to take away the mystery out of Ayurveda and make the practice accessible to as many people as possible.
+And because I'm a communicator by trade, I understand how to bring the Ayurvedic mission into the mainstream, through our skincare line and other educational efforts.

 Are there any western trends in particular that drive you crazy?

 In Ayurveda, we believe that once you understand your body type, you should nourish your body with the foods and ingredients that are right for you specifically.
 Nutrition is at the core of our belief system.
 For example, we don't recommend that people consume cold food or water because the body needs things to be slightly warm in order to break it down.
 So, for example, the raw food diet is the opposite to what we believe is good for body in Ayurveda!